porech/key-miner/README.md

 ## Performance

 It really depends on your CPU and, well, randomness.
 The correct key may pop up immediately or never, you can not know.
-However, you should expect it to be really fast with 3 characters, and reasonably fast with 4 characters.
+However, you should expect it to be really fast (less than one second) with up to 3 characters, and reasonably fast (some seconds) with 4 characters.
 I had success with 5 characters on a fast computer within 10 to 20 minutes.
 More than 5 characters are unlikely to produce a result in a reasonable amount of time, but you can try!